An Easy Guide to Website Security

 If you can modify the error messages on your website – try to keep them as simple as possible.
 You will want to avoid giving away the full error as this can be used by attackers to find vulnerabilities in your software or script.
 It’s best practice to keep the message short, sweet and user-friendly.
 “Something went wrong” along with some useful links to continue browsing your website should suffice.

-When users are logging in – make sure you pass validation checks to verify their identity and lower the risk of attacks on compromised accounts.
+When users are logging in – make sure you pass validation checks to verify their identity and protect their login credentials, lowering the risk of attacks on compromised accounts.
 There are many ways to validate users, two of the most popular are CAPTCHA Protection and Two Factor Authentication (2FA for short).

 Using Two Factor Authentication (2FA) is becoming more and more popular among the technology industry, social media and banking sites to confirm the users’ identity with a text message, email or time based token.